 - Voluntary internships usually do not exceed a period of 3 months,

-- If mandatory internships shall exceed the 3 months period, proof of duty must be provided (such as an excerpt from examination regulations or a written confirmation from your home university).
+- If mandatory internships shall exceed the 3 months period, proof of duty must be provided (such as an excerpt from examination regulations or a written and signed confirmation from your home university).

-- During your internship at TU Dresden you will not be enrolled at the university, but will be considered a TU Dresden employee.
+- During your internship at TUD you will not be enrolled at the university, but will be considered a TUD employee.
 Therefore, you do not need to adhere to strict application deadlines and procedures.
-However, you must provide proof of being an international university student during your internship.
+However, you must provide proof of being an international university student thoughout your internship.

 - Alumni can only be accepted based on exceptional conditions and only if their examination regulations afford the internship period in order to finish the study course.

 - Applicants who originate from European Union countries should allow LEOSACHSEN and the respective professor about 2 months to decide on the application.
 Applications that are submitted beyond this time frame cannot be processed.

 - Applications from students who originate outside European Union countries should allow 6 months or more for adequate decision-making and preparation.
 Please keep in mind that you will usually need to obtain a visa and work permit.

 Your internship application can be sent by e-mail to the following address: